Who can use this capability

 Customize the printed timeline in your image export

-If you use a Custom Date Range, the time span shown depends on your Timeline Display choice.
+If you use a Custom Date Range, the time span depends on your Timeline Display choice.
 For example, in the Project Settings form, you set the Primary heading of your timeline display to Years.
 You also chose March 1 as your start date and June 30 as your end date.
-The PDF will show a complete year because of your timeline choice.
+The PDF shows a complete year because of your timeline choice.

 To export any sheet or report from Smartsheet to Google Sheets, select File > Export > Export to Google Sheets.

 Similar to files exported in Excel, files exported to Google Sheets won’t appear exactly as it does in Smartsheet.
 Here’s a list of key differences:

 - Gantt charts: Google Sheets doesn't support a Gantt chart format.
 Exporting a Gantt chart to Google exports only the task list.

 - Column types: Similar to Excel, Google Sheets doesn't support dropdown, contact List, checkbox, and symbols (harvey balls, etc.) columns.
 When you export sheets that use these column types, only text values are exported.
 Values in boolean columns (checkbox, etc.) are exported as True or False, according to the item's state in the cell.

 - Sheet summaries: These appear on a separate tab in the exported workbook

 - Formulas: Smartsheet’s formula syntax differs from Google Sheets, therefore formulas aren't preserved.